Because palliative care is comprehensive, it is offered by a team of health care professionals.

 - Attention to your emotional and spiritual needs, as well as those of your family and caregivers

-- Coordination with hospice services
+- Coordination with hospice services when appropriate

 - End-of-life support for you and your loved ones